keybase/bot-sshca/docs/contributing.md

 #### KBFS

+keybaseca supports logging to a local or KBFS file.
 In order to ensure that keybaseca can run inside of docker (which does not support FUSE filesystems without adding the CAP_SYS_ADMIN permission), all KBFS interactions are done via `keybase fs ...` commands.
 This makes it so that keybaseca can run in unprivileged docker containers.

 ## Integration Tests